 An innovative approach at The Birthplace at University of Minnesota Masonic Children’s Hospital is keeping more moms together with their newborns immediately after birth.

-For years, babies born to moms with intra-amniotic infections (IAI) would be brought to the Neonatal Intensive Care Unit (NICU) to be monitored and given antibiotics, a policy that’s still common practice across the United States.
-Now, at The Birthplace at University of Minnesota Masonic Children’s Hospital, a majority of babies born to moms with IAI –also known as chorioamnionitis or intrauterine infections/inflammations—will be able to stay with their moms.
+For years, babies born to moms with intra-amniotic infections (IAI)—also known as chorioamnionitis or intrauterine infections/inflammations (III)—would be brought to the Neonatal Intensive Care Unit (NICU) to be monitored and given antibiotics, a policy that’s still common practice across the United States.
+At The Birthplace at University of Minnesota Masonic Children’s Hospital, a majority of babies born to moms with IAI are now able to stay with their moms.

-Those initial hours after birth are developmentally crucial for infants, and allow for an early start to breastfeeding, said Pediatric Hospitalist Alexander Gurfinkel, MD.
+Those initial hours after birth are developmentally crucial for infants, and allow for an early start to breastfeeding, said Pediatrician Alexander Gurfinkel, MD.